Oath Keepers Break Their Oath To Protest Outside Office Of Congresswoman Maxine Waters

 Smith said himself and about 15 others came out to support Waters.
 But were there any Oath Keepers?
 Not really, Smith explains, “here were a couple people who potentially might have been sniffing around (for the Oath Keepers), but nobody was really following through on the action.”

 Waters is a strong foe and critic of President Trump and his regime.
 On Wednesday evening, a day before the protest, Waters urged her supporters to stand down and not attend.
-She posted on her twitter message telling them to stand down.
+She posted on her Twitter telling them to stand down.

 Please read my statement on the Oath Keepers' planned protest at my district office tomorrow. pic.twitter.com/1ZALWLaZJS